glamazon/Web-Dev-Bootcamp/README.md

-# Colt_Steele_Web_Dev_Bootcamp
+# Web_Dev_Bootcamp
-All the exercises and projects I have worked on in Colt Steele's Web.
+All the exercises and projects I have worked on to date in Colt Steele's Web.
 Dev.
 Bootcamp class on Udemy